sonic-net/sonic-mgmt/docs/testbed/README.testbed.Overview.md

 After the VLAN interfaces are created, the playbook will run other steps to create PTF docker and bind them together.

-Below is the diagram of of a bond t0 topology.
+Below is the diagram of a bond t0 topology.
 Here the t0 topology means topology variation **t0**, not the general T0 topology type.
 Other t0 variations have different number of DUT ports or number of VMs.

 ![](./img/testbed-t0-internal.png)